EB1811/dev-articles/ZustandStore.md

 ```
 yarn add zustand # or npm install zustand
 ```
+Now, I'm going to be demonstrating Zustand using my testing project [starwars-searcher](https://github.com/EB1811/starwars-searcher).
+This is a very simple app that receives star wars planet names from the [swapi api](https://swapi.dev/), and displays them on a list.\
 Creating a store is a very simple process.
 We use Zustand's 'create' to make a react hook which we will call 'useStore'.
+I’ll avoid typing for now (we’ll talk in depth about using zustand with typescript soon).
 ```
 import create from "zustand";
 export const useStore = create<any>(